 - Beat in the sugars, stopping to scrape down the sides as necessary.

-- Scoop balls of dough around 1 ½ tablespoons each and roll with hands or use a spring trigger cookie scoop.
+- Using a trigger scoop or tablespoon, measure out 16-18 balls of dough around 1 ½ tablespoons each and roll with hands into a ball.

-- Place 2" apart on baking sheet.
-Using the tines of a fork, make a cross hatch (criss cross) pattern on each cookie.
+- Arrange 2" apart on parchment lined baking sheet.
+Using the back of a fork, gently press a criss cross pattern into each cookie.

-- Scatter a few sprinkles on top (optional).
+- Scatter and press a few sprinkles onto the cookie (optional topping).

-- Bake for 8-9 minutes or until the cookies puff up and the edges become buttery and golden.
-The centers will be soft but will continue to bake while cooling on the baking sheet for a few minutes.
+- When ready to bake, preheat oven to 370ºF.
+Bake the cookies for 8-10 minutes until the centers are puffy and the edges become golden. *The centers will be soft but will firm up while cooling.

-- Place cooled cookies in an airtight container on the counter for up to 4 days or in the fridge for a week.
+- Place cooled cookies in an airtight container on the counter for several days or in the fridge for a week.

-- Finely chop the peanuts and chocolate together with a pinch or two of flaky sea salt.
+- Chop the peanuts and chocolate together with a pinch or two of flaky sea salt.

 - After baking the cookies, sandwich two together with fluffy peanut butter filling.
 Then dip or drizzle the cookies in melted chocolate.